HelenaCGarry/HelenaCanever.github.io/_posts/2022-05-15-Classifying-celestial-objects-with-ML.md

 ## Training and optimizing the model

 The algorithm chosen for the classification task is XGBoost Classifier.
-Algorythm optimization is acheived with a gridsearch and the parameters of the best performing model are:
+Algorythm optimization is achieved with a gridsearch and the parameters of the best performing model are:
 `{'gamma': 1,
  'learning_rate': 0.05,
  'max_depth': 6,